braceio/tags/README.md

       </body>
     </html>

-The navigation partial knows what page is being generated, and can adjust its content appropriately with the `is` tag.
-You can use this, for example, to highlight the current page in the nav menu.
+The `is` tag is used to adjust the content of a partial based on which page is currently being generated.
+You can use this, for example, to highlight the current page in the nav partial.

 nav.html: